Join us in person this fall on the beautiful Stanford University campus!

 Certificate of completion:

-At the end of the program, participants will receive a certificate of completion.
+At the end of the program, participants will receive a Certificate of Effective Philanthropy.
 The program does not offer an accredited degree from Stanford University, and at this time, does not qualify for continuing education credits.

 Cancellation Policy: